 The lecture series introduces construction techniques related to the design of landscape projects that adopt a ‘machinic’ ethos to technical practice.

-Alfredo Ramirez s an architect and director of Groundlab where he has won and developed several competitions, workshops, exhibitions and projects.
-He is director of the AA Visiting School in Mexico City and has taught workshops and lectured internationally on the topic of landscape urbanism and the work of Groundlab.
+Alfredo Ramirez is an architect and director of Groundlab where he has won and developed several competitions, workshops, exhibitions and projects.
+He is Director of the AA Visiting School in Mexico City and has taught workshops and lectured internationally on the topic of landscape urbanism and the work of Groundlab.

 Eduardo Rico studied civil engineering in Spain and graduated from the AA’s Landscape Urbanism programme.
-Currently he works within the Arup engineering team and is part of Relational Urbanism.
+He has been a consultant and researcher in the fields of infrastructure and landscape in Spain and the UK.
+Currently he is working within the Arup engineering team as well as being part of Relational Urbanism.
 He has taught at Harvard GSD and the Berlage Institute.

 Tom Smith is a landscape architect and urban designer.
-He was instrumental in the design of the London 2012 Olympic and Legacy Masterplan and is developing the practice of SpaceHub in London.
+He worked at EDAW AECOM on projects such as the masterplan for the Chelsea Flower Show and developments in rural communities in Portugal.
+He was instrumental in the design of the London 2012 Olympic and Legacy Masterplan and is currently focusing developing the practice of SpaceHub in London.

-Giancarlo Torpiano holds an MArch in Emergent Design and Technologies from the AA.
+Giancarlo Torpiano completed his Bachelors in Architecture and Structural Engineering at the University of Malta and holds an MArch in Emergent Technologies and Design from the AA.
 His main interests are algorithmic design focused on emergent behaviours, natural structures, structural engineering and computational techniques.
 He has led workshops on digital architecture in Malta and at the AA.

 Gustavo Romanillos is an architect and researcher interested in the spatial analysis of urban and territorial dynamics.
-He complet- ed his degree in architecture at the ETSAM, and an MA in Geographic Information Technologies at the UCM.
+He completed his degree in Architecture at the ETSAM, and a Masters in Geographic Information Technologies at the UCM.
 His research and teaching activities are being developed in different Spanish universities, Nicaragua and the UK.